morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 1.  using Docker for reverse proxying traffic

 There are some creative, disturbing, wrong, or relatively complicated advice on Stack Overflow to get this setup to work.
-Some of the potential solutions above are perfectly valid ways to go about achieving the goal of deploying a Node app with Let's Encrypt but adds a level of complexity that **might be** overkill for the task at hand.
-We want a simple server to run a website, We don't want to be fighting with a lot infrastructure.
+Some of the potential solutions above are perfectly valid ways to go about achieving the goal of deploying a Node app with Let's Encrypt but adds a level of complexity that **may be** overkill for the task at hand.
+We want a simple server to run a website or service, We don't want to be fighting with a lot infrastructure.

 ### Potential Solution 1: Changing pubkey.pem, privkey.pem, and ca.pem file permissions